Does Your Gas Grill Flare Up or Heat Unevenly? Here’s How to Clean It to Make It Like New

 How?
 With the grates removed, remove the burner covers and carefully scrape them clean of burnt-on food.
 If they’re in good condition, they can then be hand washed or chemically treated.
 If they’re rusty, which they usually are, replace them with ones that fit your grill.
 They’re usually cheap.

-Step 3: Remove and clean the burners
+Step 3: Remove and clean (or replace) the burners

 Even though there are protector bars over them, burners in a gas grill can get food on them and close the holes that the flame needs to come out of.
 This is what causes poor performance across various zones of your grill.
 A thorough cleaning of each burner and its holes can help.